 Researcher Resilience Training (RRT)

-Funded by the National Institute of Mental Health, the Strengthening Child Health Research Capacity in a Resource Constrained Setting study is designed to provide advanced doctoral students and early career investigators of African descent interested in child and adolescent behavioral health, with the necessary research skills to address the significant challenges that exist within resource-poor settings.
+Funded by the National Institute of Mental Health, the Strengthening Child and Adolescent Behavioral Health Research Capacity in Resource Constrained Settings program is designed to provide advanced doctoral students and early career investigators of African descent interested in child and adolescent behavioral health, with the necessary research skills to address the significant challenges that exist within resource-poor settings.
 These include obstacles related to:

 - Recruitment and retention of poverty-impacted, highly mobile youth and families;